-In our final concert of the season, taking place as we transform into Summer, the de Havilland Philharmonic Orchestra explores ‘Musical Transformations’.
+In our final concert of the season, the de Havilland Philharmonic Orchestra explores ‘Musical Transformations’.

 - Rachmaninov – Isle of the Dead

 - Mussorgsky – Night on the Bare Mountain